Model AUTOSAR Software Components

-However, if your component design requires server functions or periodic function calls, the Simulink representation can be a function-call based model.
+However, if your component design requires server functions or periodic function calls, you can use a function-call-based model.
 The model can contain Simulink Function blocks or function-call subsystems with periodic rates.

 implementation of an AUTOSAR atomic software component.
 The model uses a Simulink

 Function block and a periodic function-call subsystem at root level.
 An

 If your AUTOSAR software component design contains periodic runnables, you must decide whether your component requires a rate-based or function-call-based modeling approach.
 Before you create an initial Simulink representation of your AUTOSAR component, specify how to model periodic runnables:

 If you are importing an AUTOSAR component description from ARXML files using

 If you are building a default AUTOSAR component in an existing model, populate the model with rate-based or function-call-based content.

 For rate-based modeling, create model content with one or more periodic rates.
 To model an AUTOSAR inter-runnable variable, use a Rate Transition block that handles data transfers between blocks operating at different rates.
 The resulting component has